Call Detail

 High-resolution photographs are required.

-Please submit a full view and an optional detailed view of each individual artwork marked as such.
+You may submit a full view and an alternative view of each individual artwork marked as such.

 EXAMPLE: Testimony_2026NJSE_ DETAIL.jpg